If you need info on how to grow a small business, here’s a hard truth: only 50% of small businesses survive beyond five years.1

 In this post, we’ll dig into:

-- Understanding company growth stages and the business life cycle
+- Understanding the 5 growth stages of a small business

 - How long it takes to grow a business

-- How to grow your small business through sales
+- 9 ways to grow your small business

 According to the Harvard Business Review, there are five distinct stages in the life cycle of a small business:2